Kode-with-Karan/DevOS/README.md

 # DevOS — Project Scaffolding & Bootstrapper

 Welcome to DevOS — a local-first project scaffolding tool that turns short goals into complete, safe, and executable project plans.
-DevOS combines a Python/FastAPI backend with a Qt6 desktop frontend to give you an interactive demo-ready experience.
+DevOS combines a Python/FastAPI backend and a Qt6 desktop frontend to provide an interactive, demo-ready experience.

 🚀 Quick demo (recommended)
 1. Start the backend (quick fallback mode):